jwakely/pkg-gcc-latest/index.md

 but are an experiment and might not get updated and might even get taken down.

-Only the C and C++ compilers are included, in a single large package.
+Only the C and C++ compilers are included, and only for x86_64, in a single large package.
 I don't intend to split them up into smaller packages, because the aim is just to provide a testable compiler.